-option No (default) verify errors saving to file is disabled.
-Errors are displayed just on ccreen option New save verify errors to file just from last verify action.
-Before first write of new verify action is file deleted and created as new one option Append verify errors from all verify actions are cumulated into the same file.
+• option No (default) verify errors saving to file is disabled.
+Errors are displayed just on screen option New save verify errors to file just from last verify action.
+Before first write of new verify action is file deleted and created as new one file does not exist, the new file will be created

+• option Append verify errors from all verify actions are cumulated into the same file.
+If